US, Canada and indigenous groups announce proposal to address cross-border mining pollution

 “The fish, especially the smaller ones, you see a lot of damage.
 You're starting to get abnormalities in their bodies, reproductive issues,” said Tom McDonald, Vice Chairman of the Confederated Salish and Kootenai Tribes in northwestern Montana.
 “It has to stop.”

-Diplomatic groundwork for Monday's proposal was laid last year, when President Joe Biden and Prime Minister Justin Trudeau announced in March 2023 that the U.S. and Canada hoped to reach an “agreement in principal” in partnership with tribes and first nations to reduce the pollution in the Elk-Kootenai watershed in the following months.
+Diplomatic groundwork for Monday's proposal was laid last year, when President Joe Biden and Prime Minister Justin Trudeau announced in March 2023 that the U.S. and Canada hoped to reach an “agreement in principle” in the following months to reduce the pollution in the Elk-Kootenai watershed in partnership with tribes and first nations.

 “All the parties know that time is of the essence," said Stephenne Harding, senior director for lands at the White House Council on Environmental Quality.
 “The pollution levels in this system are increasing and we need shared solutions to protect people and species.
 This process helps bring together all the data and the knowledge … so we have it in one place where we can make important decisions.”